b-dont/btp.dev/content/about/index.md

 Technology has been a passion of mine since I was a kid and could use the family computer, and in the Summer of 2020 I decided to pursue that passion as a career.
 I started learning to program and build my skills as a tech enthusiast, and it all payed off in the Winter of 2021 when I landed my first tech job as a systems administrator.

-Now, I spend my time continuing to learn programming in various languages, and honing my skills in various technologies and frameworks.
-I've begun working on DevOps projects at my new job, and have grown interested in the field.

 **Some Stuff I Work With**

 {{ icon(class="home-icons", title="Python", src="python.svg", alt="Python") }}